Director of Field Experiences and Assistant Professor of Education

-Michael Tatom serves as Assistant Professor and Director of Field Experiences in the Anderson University School of Education.
+Michael Tatom serves as Assistant Professor and Director of Field Experiences in the Anderson University Department of Teacher Education.
 He teaches courses in educational assessment, middle school curriculum, and secondary school curriculum.
 He also works with teacher candidates through the seminar for student teachers.

 Michael earned a B.S. from Purdue University and an M.S. from Indiana University.
 He holds a Lifetime Teaching License from the State of Indiana in mathematics and science.
 After completing the Master’s degree, he earned an administrative license through coursework at Indiana University.

 Michael has a total of thirty-two years of teaching experience in public schools.
 He completed his student teaching at Doe Creek Middle School in New Palestine, Indiana.
 His first teaching position was with Morristown Junior/Senior High School in Morristown, Indiana.
 After one year at Morristown Junior/Senior High School, he returned to Doe Creek Middle School where he taught for the next thirty-one years.
 Besides his teaching experience, he has served as math department chairman and assistant principal.
 He retired from public education in May 2016.
 Michael began his university career as an adjunct instructor at Anderson University in the fall of 2017.
 He began working in his current position in August 2018.

 His professional interests lie in curriculum, instruction, and assessment.
 He is a Lay Servant in his local church and is active in the men’s prayer group.
 He enjoys woodworking and fishing in his spare time.
 He lives in Greenfield with his wife Karen, and they have two adult children.